davec/openbrewcomp/README.markdown

    necessary since entrants will be able to add their club&rsquo;s name to the list if it does not already exist in the database but an initial list of clubs that only has your own club name doesn&rsquo;t look so good.
-7. Create your development database: `rake db:create`
+7. Create your development, test, and production databases: `rake db:create`
 8. Initialize your development database: `rake db:bootstrap`

 ## Testing

-Create your test database:

-    rake db:create RAILS_ENV=test

-Then run the tests:

-    rake test

-This will run some basic functionality checks.
-If anything fails, you need to investigate the failure before proceeding.
+Run the tests with `rake test` which will perform some basic functionality tests.
+If anything fails, you need to investigate the failure(s) before proceeding.

-Note that the functional tests generate a lot of deprecation warnings.
+Note that the functional tests generate a large number of deprecation warnings.
 These warnings are expected and are not a problem.

 ## Customizing